-Ingredients for Chipotle Sauce
+Ingredients for Creamy Chipotle Sauce

 - Adobo sauce: This provides a lot of flavor, but with a little less heat than the actual chipotle peppers.

-- Fresh garlic cloves
+- Fresh lime juice

 Tips

 Starting small: A little chipotle goes a long way.
-So add the chipotles according to your palette and taste.
+So add the chipotles according to your taste.
 If you're unsure, you may want to start with a half chipotle pepper (or even less), and adjust from there.

 Less spicy option: Alternatively, you can add only the adobo sauce (and omit the actual chipotle peppers).
-It will still be flavorful, but not quite as spicy.
+It will still be flavorful, but not quite as spicy!

 Serving

-- Tofu scramble: Liven up this Southwest Tofu Scramble, or include it in your favorite breakfast burritos.
+- Tofu scramble: Liven up this Southwest Tofu Scramble or include it in your favorite breakfast burritos.

 - Dip: Enjoy it as a dipping sauce for oven fries, sweet potato fries, or roasted veggies.